s-u/rJava/README.md

 ### Windows

 Please make sure you install Java that matches your R architecture.
 R from CRAN is installed by default both in 32-bit and 64-bit versions so if in doubt, install both 32-bit and 64-bit Java.
-Teh most common mistake is to use 64-bit R but only have 32-bit Java installed.
+The most common mistake is to use 64-bit R but only have 32-bit Java installed.

 rJava determines the Java location from the registry, so make sure you use the official Oracle installer so that your Java installation can be found.

 ### macOS

 On modern macOS versions Apple no longer supplies Java, so it must be downloaded from 3rd parties.
-Probably the most commonly used distribution on macOS are [adoptium.net](https://adoptium.net) and [Azul Zulu](https://www.azul.com/downloads/).
-Please note that if you are using arm64 R on Apple silicon (M1+) based Macs you will need latest R-4.1.1-patched from https://mac.R-project.org or else you will get `trap R` errors when loading Java (see [#267](https://github.com/s-u/rJava/issues/267) for details).
+Probably the most commonly used distributions on macOS are [adoptium.net](https://adoptium.net) and [Azul Zulu](https://www.azul.com/downloads/).
+Please note that if you are using arm64 R on Apple silicon (M1+) based Macs you will need at least R-4.1.2 or else you will get `trap R` errors when loading Java (see [#267](https://github.com/s-u/rJava/issues/267) for details).

 When installing from a zip or tar ball, put your Java installation in `/Library/Java/JavaVirtualMachines`.
 For example, if installing Zulu, unpack/move it such that it results in `/Library/Java/JavaVirtualMachines/zulu-11.jdk`.